9 Tips for a Good Buffet Experience

 You CAN have it all, but try not to.

 This is the time for a little self-restraint.
 Try to be aware of which foods are way, way, way too high in calories and fat.

 The challenge is in trying to eat only things that are good for you.
 When there is a wide selection, you should be able to do it.
 The "bad" things should at least be in much smaller portions.

 If you are gulping down quarts of soft drinks and piling up french fries on your plate and starting on your third serving of chili, you might be abusing the buffet experience.
 Remember, too, the sodas are full of filling gas.

 8. Clean your plate.

 It is considered bad manners to leave buffet food uneaten on your plate, so choose carefully.
 The unwritten rule is "you take it, you eat it," so make sure it is something you really want.

 Of course, there are times when one certain food does not meet your expectations, and that is understandable.
 If one particular thing tastes a little "off" or is not what you thought it was, it is reasonable to push it aside.

 Some of the "bargain buffets" will charge you extra (by weight) for wasted food.
 Of course, "doggie bags" are not acceptable at all-you-can-eat venues.
 Bones, shells and other inedible parts are exempt from the rule.

 Buffet desserts are usually small portions, but this is still the most dangerous part of a buffet experience.
 Some people are determined to sample all of them.
 (Bad idea.)

 The fat and sugar calories can be staggering.
-This is a great place to practice self control even if you have failed up to this point.
+This is the most imoprtant place to practice self control even if you have failed up to this point.

 A little frozen yogurt might be good for digestion, or maybe some fresh fruit if you need something sweet.